-In this post we look at what to consume following a game in order to start your recovery and to be ready for the next game or training session.
+In this post we look at post-match football nutrition; what to consume following a game in order to start your recovery and to be ready for the next game or training session.

 The correct nutrition is incredibly important following a match or training in order to start your bodies recovery and to assist with its adaptation.